X

 The use of a trading name might seem appealing to most businesses as it is easier than registering a company under the new name.
 However, there are several pitfalls.
 The whole area of “trading as” is rather a mine field.

-It’s clearly important to carry out a company name search to ensure that the trading as name is not already registered as a limited company.
+It’s clearly important to carry out a company name check to ensure that the trading as name is not already registered as a limited company.
 Sensible business people would also carry out other searches in local business directories, on the internet and in the phone book to make sure they are not going to step on anyone’s toes.
 Because a trading name is not registered as a limited company, it is not properly protected.
 There is always the danger that at a later date someone else may register the trading name as a limited company and then stake their claim.
 This could clearly cause complications for your business as they will have the right to the name and therefore can force you to stop using it.
 So it is advisable to carry out a company formation and register the trading name as a limited company, then keep that company dormant.
 This might seem to defeat the point in using a trading name, but because a dormant (non-trading) company is just that, the registration is low cost and maintenance is straightforward.

 The other obvious danger is that someone else has the trading name registered as a trade mark.
 This could lead to costly legal battles and a headache for the company.
 It is advisable to carry out a trade mark search and a trade mark registration with regards to the business trading name, both in order to protect it from use from others and to ensure it has not already been registered.